Bringing fiber to your home

 If you're eligible for self-installation, you can install Google Fiber yourself using these instructions.

-If you're having a professional installation, your Installation Specialist will arrive on time for your appointment.
-The Installation Specialist will install a Fiber Jack inside your home and then will connect the fiber from the NIU to the Fiber Jack through the wall.
+If you're having a professional installation, your Installation Specialist will give you a call about 30 minutes prior to your appointment start time.
+The Installation Specialist will install a Fiber Jack inside your home that connects to our fiber lines from outside of your home.
 Then the Installation Specialist will install any other devices that come with your Google Fiber service plan, show you how to use them, and make sure everything is working smoothly.

 As soon as your in-home installation is complete, you can start enjoying Google Fiber!